ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 >
 > Read more about .gitignore [Ignore file changes with Git]( https://docs.microsoft.com/en-us/vsts/git/tutorial/ignore-files?tabs=visual-studio)

 ### Push repository to a bare git repository

 In this step, you will create a bare repository and make its default branch match SVN's trunk branch name.

-1. Create a bare Git repository.
+1. Create a bare Git repository

 ```
 git init --bare c:\new-bare.git
 cd c:\new-bare.git